DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

          - Persistent online authentication
          - Automatic expiration
          - Continuous audit trail
-    - **Cloud Access Security Brokers (CASBs)**: software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network
+    - **Cloud Access Security Brokers (CASBs)**: software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network and  providing monitoring and policy enforcement capabilities
          - A cloud access security broker (CASB) is software placed logically between users and cloud-­based resources, and it can enforce security policies used in an internal network.
       - note that entities must comply with the EU GDPR, and use additional data protection methods such as pseudonymization, tokenization, and anonymization
   - One of the primary methods of protecting the confidentiality of data is encryption
   - Options for protecting your data vary depending on its state:
-    - **Data at rest**: consider encryption for operating system volumes and data volumes, and backups as well
+    - 🌟**Data at rest**: consider encryption for operating system volumes and data volumes, and backups as well
       - be sure to consider all locations for data at rest, such as tapes, USB drives, external drives, RAID arrays, SAN, NAS, and optical media
+      - ✏️AES is a strong modern symmetric encryption algorithm that is appropriate for encrypting data at rest.
-      - DRM is useful for data at rest because DRM "travels with the data" regardless of the data state
+      - ✏️DRM is useful for data at rest because DRM "travels with the data" regardless of the data state
+      - For example, A watermark is used to digitally label data and can be used to indicate ownership, as well as to assist a digital rights management (DRM) system in identifying data that should be protected.
       - DRM is especially useful when you can’t encrypt data volumes
-    - Data in transit: think of data in transit wholistically -- moving data from anywhere to anywhere; use encryption for data in transit
+    - 🌟**Data in transit**: think of data in transit wholistically -- moving data from anywhere to anywhere; use ✏️encryption for data in transit
+      - TLS is frequently used to secure data when it is in transit.
       - e.g. a web server uses a certificate to encrypt data being viewed by a user, or IPsec encrypting a communication session
       - most important point is to use encryption whenever possible, including for internal-only web apps
-      - DLP solutions are useful for data in transit, scanning data on the wire, and stopping the transmission/transfer, based on the DLP rules set (e.g. outbound data that contains numbers matching a social security number pattern, a DLP rule can be used to block that traffic)
+      - ✏️DLP solutions are useful for data in transit, scanning data on the wire, and stopping the transmission/transfer, based on the DLP rules set (e.g. outbound data that contains numbers matching a social security number pattern, a DLP rule can be used to block that traffic)
-    - **Data in use**:
+    - 🌟**Data in use**:
-      - CASB solution often combines DLP, a web application firewall with some type of authentication and authorization, and a network firewall in a single solution; A CASB solution is helpful for protecting data in use (and data in transit)
+      - ✏️CASB solution often combines DLP, a web application firewall with some type of authentication and authorization, and a network firewall in a single solution; A CASB solution is helpful for protecting data in use (and data in transit)
   - **Pseudonymization**: refers to the process of using pseudonyms or alias to represent other data
     - A pseudonym is an alias, and pseudonymization can prevent data from directly identifying an entity (i.e. person)
     - the process can be reversed